EullerVitti/Projects-for-Practice/detect_mouse_mov_and_block/README.md

 In short this code detects if someone has moved the cursor.
 If so, a GIF pops up on the screen to jumpscare the user, a picture from the webcam is taken, saved and then displayed and, after a second GIF, the system is suspended.

 PS: The path to the directory must be changed according to which computer the script is run on.
+PPS: I left an mp4 file demonstrating its execution.